chrisjackson-pellicle/hybpiper-nf/README.md

 ## Original HybPiper github, wiki and tutorial:

-For an explanation of the general purpose of [HybPiper][17], and the approach it takes to generate sequences for target loci, please see the excellent documentation, wiki and tutorial at the `mossmatters` repo:
+For an explanation of the general purpose of [HybPiper][17], and the approach it takes to generate sequences for HybSeq target loci, please see the excellent documentation, wiki and tutorial at the `mossmatters` repo:

 - https://github.com/mossmatters/HybPiper/
 - https://github.com/mossmatters/HybPiper/wiki